FranklyFuzzy/open-source-icon-recognition/README.md

 A collection of system tray/menu bar icons across Windows, Mac, and Linux platforms.

 ### BEIR (Browser Extension Icon Recognition)
-A collection of browser extension icons across Chrome, Firefox, Edge, and other browsers.
+A collection of browser extension icons across Chrome, and Firefox.

 ## Purpose